Why do you need a Brand Strapline?

 Five reasons to use a brand strapline

-- A brand strapline confirms your brand positioning.
-It helps to define who you serve.
-(And who your brand competes against).
+- It confirms your brand positioning.
+It helps to attract the customers you serve.
+(And it could also define who your brand competes against).

-- It has the potential to engage your prospects emotionally.
-Your brand strapline helps customers get a better sense of your brand personality.
-It sets the tone – whether it’s serious or tongue-in-cheek.
+- It engages your prospects emotionally.
+Your brand strapline expresses your brand personality.
+It sets the tone – whether it’s serious, smart or tongue-in-cheek.

 - Understand your target clients